8BtS-A-to-IA/Console-Overhaul/README.md

 - The T.M.I system is called either the "Too Much Information" system or the "Player Stats" API - this systems allows any mod and CC to retrieve virtually any supported information on a players' CharacterBody.<br>
       And yes, before you ask, the name <b><i>is</i></b> pun name based off of the minecraft mods 'Not/Just Enough Items' (N/J.E.I.).<br><br>
-The system uses a generic interface allowing retrieval of any data from just a single method called "GetVariableFromString()", requiring only the name of the variable, the body to target and an object of the return type.
-To help with finding what the type of a specific stat is (dynamically), a method exists which allows you to retrieve the type of any of the fetchable data; "GetVariableTypeFromString()", requiring only the name of the variable and the body to target.
+The system uses a generic interface allowing retrieval of any data from just a single method called `GetVariableFromString()`, requiring only the name of the variable, the body to target and an object of the return type.
+To help with finding what the type of a specific stat is (dynamically), a method exists which allows you to retrieve the type of any of the fetchable data; `GetVariableTypeFromString()`, requiring only the name of the variable and the body to target.
 <br><br>
-- As an alternative to "GetVariableFromString()", you can use "GetVariableObjectFromString()" with just the variables' name, body and optionally the type if it's already known and it will return the stat in object form.<br>
+- As an alternative to `GetVariableFromString()`, you can use `GetVariableObjectFromString()` with just the variables' name, body and optionally the type if it's already known and it will return the stat in object form.<br>
       It is, however, recommended to define the type if possible as the runtime will spend much less time searching for the object.
 <br><br>
 - This system is planned to be extensible; meaning if you want to add a new type that can be retrieved/changed or any missed stat you can create an 'extension' mod which adds this functionality.
 This should be available sometime in late-beta/early-realease.